guptakaran11/grasskode-website/content/post/travel/where-is-north-east/arunachal-tawang.md

 Back on the plains, we were reminded of the woes of population and civilization.
 Honking buses and rash taxis.
 It left us a little flustered since we had gotten used to disciplined driving. :expressionless: Cribbing, we made our way back to Guwahati, to a home we were getting used to.

-Here is the complete album of our Ziro experience.
+Here is the complete album from our road trip to Tawang.

 <a data-flickr-embed="true" data-header="true"  href="https://www.flickr.com/photos/140507143@N02/albums/72157705426450971" title="Tawang, October 2018"><img src="https://farm8.staticflickr.com/7814/33280016368_ebd86165d5.jpg" alt="Tawang, October 2018"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>